GriffinPlus/dotnet-libs-logging/README.md

 		static void Main(string[] args)
 		{
-			// By default the logging subsystem is set up to use the default ini-style log configuration file
-			// located beside the running application (<application>.logconf) and a console logger printing written
+			// By default the logging subsystem is set up to use a pure in-memory configuration and a console logger
+			// printing written messages to the console (stdout/stderr).
+In many cases you probably want to configure
-			// messages to the console.
-The following example shows a simple, but complete setup of the logging subsystem.
+			// what gets logged using a configuration file.
+The following example shows a simple, but complete setup
-			// The default log configuration is used, but its file is placed at a custom location.
-After that the
+			// of the logging subsystem.
+A file-backed log configuration is used and it's file is placed beside the
-			// log message processing pipeline is initialized using a customized console logger.
+			// applications executable.
+After that the log message processing pipeline is initialized using a customized
+			// console logger.

 			// initialize the log configuration
+			var config = new FileBackedLogConfiguration(); // default location (beside executable/entry assembly + entension '.logconf')
-			var config = new DefaultLogConfiguration("./my-custom-config.logconf");
+			// var config = new FileBackedLogConfiguration("./my-custom-log-configuration.logconf"); // custom location
 			Log.Configuration = config;
 			if (!File.Exists(config.FullPath)) config.Save();